ftl/tciadapter/README.md

 * [FLDigi](http://www.w1hkj.com/)
 * [WSJT-X](https://www.physics.princeton.edu/pulsar/k1jt/wsjtx.html)

-I develop and test the TCI-Hamlib Adapter on Linux, but it can also be build for MacOS and Windows.
+I develop and test the TCI-Hamlib Adapter on a Linux PC, but I also provide binaries for Raspberry Pi and Windows.

 ## Usage